 Check the smell of the tomatoes is another indicator that the fruits ripen properly.
 A ripened tomato releases a sweet and earthy odor.
 On the other side, unripe tomatoes have a tart scent or no smell at all.

 How to Pick Tomatoes- Right Way of Picking Tomatoes

 Picking tomatoes from plant stem is not rocket science.
 There are two simple ways that you can pick tomatoes from your plants.

 1: Hand Picking:

-Hold the tomato plant stem with one hand then gently grasp the ripe tomato with another hand.
-Then twist to depart it from the fruit holding stalk.
-Besides, you can also turn off the fruit stalk just above the calyx.
+Hold the tomato plant stem with one hand, then gently grasp the ripe tomato with another hand.
+Then twist to depart it from the fruit-holding stalk.
+You can also turn off the fruit stalk just above the calyx.

 2: Cut Off Tomato Fruit Stalks Using Scissors or Pruners

 Some tomato varieties have a thicker stalk and are hard enough to turn off from its stem.
 In that case, you can use garden pruners or scissors to cut off the fruit stems.